desertblade/OpenGD77-PNW/README.md

 In OpenGC77 CPS got to File->CSV-Import CSV and choose the zip folder

 Be sure to update **DMR ID and callsign** (double click) and download callsign database (under Extras)

+I am using this on a TYT MD-UV390 running OpenGD77